 Some young people experiment with smoking, drinking and drug taking during adolescence.
-While risk-taking and the pushing of boundaries are a normal part of the teenage years, safety is always a priority of Anglicare PSP-OOHC and carers.
-If you have concerns that a young person in your care is regularly using alcohol or drugs, including smoking cigarettes, speak to you case manager.
+While risk-taking and the pushing of boundaries are a normal part of the teenage years, safety is always a priority of Anglicare PSP-

+OOHC and carers.
+For guidance on harm minimisation approaches, as well as legislative requirements regarding the supply of substances to children and young people, refer to Anglicare's Alcohol, Tobacco and Other Drugs Policy.
+If you have concerns that a young person in your care is regularly using alcohol, tobacco or other drugs, including e-cigarettes (vapes), speak to your case manager.
 Make sure you have conversations with all young people about the risks associated with drinking, smoking and drug taking, how to stay safe when they are out with friends, and encourage them to be open and honest with you if they are being offered drugs or alcohol by friends.